vkb25/Artemia-sinica-Annotation-with-braker-version-3/README.md

 Total   303048  2098449.31      6924.48 123.36
 ```

-# We also ran the annotation using only the genome and RNA sequencing data
+# We also ran the annotation using the soft-masked genome and RNA sequencing data

 The RNA sequencing data are the same as above but now using already downloaded